wakatime/legal/privacy-policy.md

 * **Account and profile information.** When you sign up for a WakaTime account, we store information such as your email address.
 This will never be shared publicly without your consent.
+We retain your data while you have an active account.
 You may delete your WakaTime account at any time using [this form][delete account form].
-When you delete your own WakaTime account, your account and profile information is deleted according to the [WakaTime Data Security Policy][data security policy].
+When you delete your own WakaTime account, your account and profile information and all integration data including Slack, Google, GitHub, Zoom, and Microsoft integration information is deleted according to the [WakaTime Data Security Policy][data security policy].
 * **Billing information.** We collect billing address and credit card information if you purchase a premium version of WakaTime.
 Billing address and credit card information is securely passed to our payment processing